lukcad/caplukcad/README.md

 ## Overview

 This is template of basic container for development using SAP CAPir approach.
-This can be donwloaded from git Hub into your workspace and enriched by your CDS projects by following recomendations of [SAP CAP](https://cap.cloud.sap/docs/about/).
+This can be donwloaded from git Hub into your workspace and enriched by your CDS projects whihc follows to recomendations from [SAP CAP](https://cap.cloud.sap/docs/about/).

 Initial container includes: